 Welcome to my page of animated works!

-First of all, I am so proud to have a small segment of animation included in the marvelous new feature “Window Horses”, by Vancouver film wizard Ann Marie Fleming.
+I am so proud to have a small segment of animation included in the marvelous feature film “Window Horses”, by Vancouver film wizard Ann Marie Fleming.
 If you have any chance at all to see this ode to poetry (and humanism), please get out and enjoy it.

 Here is the website for the feature film: